The Bankrate promise

 - Compare prices on sites like Edmunds or Kelley Blue Book (KBB) if you’re buying a used car.

-- Look into the manufacturer’s current deals and offers, including rebates, if you’re buying a new car.
+- Look into the manufacturer’s current deals and offers, including rebates and special rate deals, if you’re buying a new car.

 The bottom line

 It’s hard to overstate the importance of shopping around for quotes when buying a car.
-You’ll likely spend upwards of $48,000 (or $33,000 or more if buying used)— so getting the lowest interest rate possible is worth the effort.
+You’ll likely spend around $48,000 for a new car or $27,000 for a used car — so getting the lowest interest rate possible is worth the effort.

-Most importantly, remember that even a slightly higher interest rate could cost you several hundred or thousand dollars more in interest over the life of the loan.
+Most importantly, remember that even a slightly higher interest rate could cost you several hundred or thousand dollars more in interest over your loan’s life.